 Not much has changed, as seen in this Minneapolis flyer for a meeting of legislators.

-Robert F. Kennedy is going to tell politicians about how awful vaccines are, and the event is sponsored by Organic Consumers Association who, along with their puppet site U.S. Right To Know and an alarming number of writers associated with the New York University Journalism Department, steadily push anti-vaccine beliefs along with their bizarre food fetishes.
+Robert F. Kennedy is going to tell politicians about how awful vaccines are, and the event is sponsored by Organic Consumers Association who, along with their puppet site U.S. Right To Know and an alarming number of writers associated with the New York University Arthur L. Carter Journalism Institute, steadily push anti-vaccine beliefs along with their bizarre food fetishes.

 H/T Karen Ernst